Privacy & confidentiality

 During a chat, we do have access to the IP address of the device you are using.
 An IP address is a number that can be used to identify a device – for example, to locate your computer or phone.

 Are the chats recorded?

-Operators will only record the type of support or information provided to you and how long the chat lasted for.
-This information will not identify you personally, will not identify information you may have provided, and is only collected for monitoring and reporting purposes.
+Operators also record some information about what happened during the chat.
+This includes the type of support provided and how long the chat lasted for.
+This information will not identify you personally, and is only collected for monitoring and reporting purposes.

 Sharing information with other agencies

 Most of the time whatever you tell us will stay confidential.